 G.) No formal eligibility for vacation.
 All University holidays are official days off for postdoctoral associates.

-H.) Six personal days at the beginning of the first year of employment and at the beginning of the second year of employment.
+H.) Six personal days at the beginning of the first year of employment, and then again at the beginning of the second and subsequent years of employment.
 Unused days will not be paid upon separation of employment and may not be carried forward from one year to the next.

 I.) Six days of medical leave per year; no payment for unused days at the time of separation of employment.
 Unused medical leave may be carried forward into the following year.

-J.) A regular UVM ID card which provides use of library, athletic, and other general facilities and support services offered to employees.
+J.) A regular UVM ID card that provides use of library, athletic, and other general facilities and support services offered to employees.

 K.) Tuition remission is available for full-time postdoctoral associates with the following provisions: